Unique Health & Wellness

 Did you Answer YES to three or more?

-If so you may have an underactive thyroid gland – even if you have had ʻnormalʼ blood test results from your Doctor.
+If so you may have an underactive thyroid gland – even if you have had 'normal' blood test results from your Doctor.

 Your Thyroid

-The thyroid is a small gland located at the base of your neck and it's role is to produce hormones to regulate your metabolism.
+The Thyroid Gland is a major organ of the body that needs to be looked after.
+The thyroid is a small gland located at the base of your neck and its role is to produce hormones to regulate your metabolism.

 Hypothyroidism impairs this process, and when the thyroid is functioning incorrectly it causes lots of issues throughout your body.